turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-truffle-deploy.md

 # Project setup

 First, open the terminal and make a new project folder.
-We’ll call if celoSmartContract:
+We’ll call it celoSmartContract:

 `mkdir celoSmartContract && cd celoSmartContract`

-Next, let’s initialize the project directory with NPM
+Next, let’s initialize the project directory with NPM the [Node Package Manager](https://npmjs.com), using the -y flag to accept default parameters.

 `npm init -y`

-After it’s been initialized, we’ll need to install some additional packages.
-Here’s an overview of them:
+After NPM has initialized the project directory, we’ll need to install some additional packages.
+Here’s an overview of what we need to install:
-* ContractKit is a package created by the Celo team to aid in Celo development
+* ContractKit - this is a package created by the Celo team to aid in Celo development
-* Dotenv is used for reading environment variables in our code
+* dotenv - this is used for reading environment variables in our code
-* And finally, the Web3 library which facilitates interactions with the blockchain
+* And finally, the Web3 library which facilitates our interactions with the blockchain

 Install all of the above using: